 Some of HSI’s clients are emerging and growing to a company size with new levels of compliance requirements and need help writing a harassment policy.
 Our course will help your HR team to write, communicate, and train your harassment policy.
 It will give you a solid foundation on the issue so you are better prepared to speak to your legal team about the local laws.

 All employees can watch this course so they understand the nature of an investigation and that there are rules to follow.
-The person or team responsible for investigating complaints must fit specific criteria and go through special training.
+The person or team responsible for investigating sexual harassment complaints must fit specific criteria and go through a special training program.

 One of the ways our HSI content stands out in a crowded field of harassment training is our ability to unpack an issue so employees can understand it and apply what they’ve learned immediately.
 With the topic of harassment, this deeper understanding can get at the root of the issue and help employees be more aware of the behavior that leads to harassment so they can stop it before it becomes a problem.